 Country/Region Specific Scholarships

 Kibrik & Bergelson Study in Russia Scholarship

 The Kibrik & Bergelson Study in Russia Scholarship offers financial assistance for tuition and other educational expenses including air travel to or from Russia, to University of Alaska Anchorage students who are studying in Russia.
 Preference will be given to those that are majoring in language, communications, and/or anthropology.
 Applicant must demonstrate academic excellence with a 3.0 or higher GPA, a clear interest in the study of Russia, a solid connection between the study program in Russia and the applicant's academic and professional goals, and leadership potential.
-For more information, check out the flyer.

 This scholarship is available for Sophomores, Juniors, and Seniors in all academic fields, but preference is given to students majoring in languages, communications, and/or anthropology.
 The deadlines for submission are September 15 and March 15.

 In 2004, UAA announced the creation of the Elizabeth Tower Endowment for Canadian Studies.
 The goal of this endowment is to increase the visibility of Canadian studies at UAA and in the community, and to improve opportunities for UAA students wanting to study in Canada.
 Funds will be made available on a case-by-case basis to students who have demonstrated an interest in Canada by excelling in INTL 301 or another course with significant Canadian content, and who also have a strong academic record, show promise, and have clear study plans.

 To apply, please write a letter to the members of Elizabeth Tower Endowment Committee, stating your name and grade point average, describing the nature of the studies in Canada you wish to pursue, and explaining why you believe the committee should fund your studies.
 This letter must be received by November 1st.
 Your own letter should also be accompanied by a letter of reference from a professor who can speak to your interests in studying in Canada.